concur/concur-platform-sdk-js/README.md

 ####Query parameters

 Help!
 This API supports query parameters, how do I use it?
-Check out the [ExchangeRates API example](#exchangerates)
+Check out the [ExchangeRates API example.](#exchangerates)

-####Bug
+####Issues

 There is a bug in the SDK!
-Feel free to log an [issue](https://github.com/concur/concur-platform-sdk-js/issues)
+Feel free to log an [issue.](https://github.com/concur/concur-platform-sdk-js/issues)

 ## Tests